 Trust eludes victims of abuse during their abusive relationship.
-As much as I wanted to trust my ex-abuser and told others that I could, it wasn’t so.
-I thought if I was trustworthy and expected to find it in him, then it would magically appear and our relationship would spring to life.
-Never happened because you cannot ever trust an abuser with your heart.
+As much as I wanted to trust my ex-abuser–and told others that I could trust him–it just wasn’t so (Trust Issues and Abusive Relationships).
+I thought if I was trustworthy and expected to be able to trust him, then he would magically become trustworthy and our relationship would spring to life.
+That never happened because you cannot ever trust an abuser with your heart.
+But you can learn to trust after your abusive relationship.

 I could trust him to go to work and provide financial support (because he believed men were providers, and he needed to keep that front for the outside world).
 I could trust him to fix our cars (because he believed real men should be blue-collar) and to protect our home (because he believed men should do that, too).